ztaira/souper_trawler/README.md

 ### Usage:
 - Replace the url in `pull_possible_links('https://www.ece.neu.edu/courses/eece2412/2016a/', 0)` in line 71 with the url you want to grab things from
-- Run the python script with `python souper_trawler.py` or in the editor of your choice
+- Run the python script with `python souper_trawler.py`

 ### Features:
 - Recursively scan links to get possible file URLs